King and Lionheart: Synopsis

 The video starts with a pair of royal siblings of a sci-fi fantasy kingdom being separated from each other by invading savage warriors, "Dwellers".
 The warriors whisk the sister away to the middle of the bayou where they put her in a pit and leave her to sulk.
 Suddenly, a rabbit-like spirit guardian appears to the girl and sets her free.
 She soon is spotted by the warriors and chased by them through the bayou with the spirit leading the way.
 Meanwhile, the brother is locked in a cage sulking and watching the warriors beat themselves up.
 Suddenly, a small spirit dolphin appears to the boy and sets him free as well.
 Meanwhile, the spirit helps the girl safely across a broken bridge.
 However, the spirit is soon devoured by the warriors' monstrous vehicle.
 The girl presses on and enters the kingdom where the boy's spirit leads him away from the warriors by leading him into a four-faced rocket ship which he enters, whereupon it immediately blasts off.
 The girl returns just in time to see the rocket ship blast away, her brother crying on the window.
 She runs toward it still chased by the warriors.
 Then the screen blanks out as the video ends in a cliffhanger, their fates unknown.

 Lyric video

 A lyric video was released in 2014 in the music videos presence.
-The lyric video begins with a ruins of a kingdom where the camera moves backwards.
+The lyric video begins with a ruins of a kingdom where the camera moves backward.
 Towards the main chorus, a violent thunderstorm breaks ahead.
 Two cloaked figures move toward it as the video ends.